 All attendance will be monitored and any pattern of non-attendance, or a high number of unauthorised absences, may be referred to the Education Welfare Service and this may lead to legal action being taken against you.
 If a student has 10 or more unauthorised sessions, a fixed penalty notice will be issued by Salford City Council.
 We also request that after 15 days of authorised absence a medical certificate/evidence is provided to support your child’s absence.
 In addition to this, a medical planning meeting will be held.
 Failure to provide such evidence will result in the school involving the Education Welfare Service.

 It is absolutely essential that we work together in removing any attendance barriers.
 Raising your child’s attendance means that we are raising their chances in succeeding.
 Quite simply, if they are not here, they cannot learn.

 In September 2013 The Department for Education (DfE) announced important amendments to legislation surrounding holidays in term time.

 The law now gives NO entitlement to parents to take their child on holiday during term time.
 Leave of absence during term time will only be granted under exceptional circumstances; this does not include family holidays, celebrations or weddings.

-Any application for leave must be made to the Headteacher who must be satisfied that the circumstances are exceptional and warrant the granting of leave.
-The Headteacher’s decision is final and cannot be appealed.
+Any application for leave must be made to the Principal who must be satisfied that the circumstances are exceptional and warrant the granting of leave.
+The Head of Academy’s decision is final and cannot be appealed.